 If you apply for a job and you have a criminal record, your potential employer may find out about it through a background check.
 A record can include any of the following:

 - Past and current court warrants and arrests

 - State and federal tax liens

 - History of divorces or marriages

 If an employer is choosing between you and another potential candidate, your record may weigh heavily on their decision.

 What other things are affected by a criminal record?

 A criminal record can also affect your future in the following ways.

-Being charged with a crime can be a terrifying event, and not something you should take unnecessary chances with.
-To protect your future and get the best deal for your alleged crime, you should consult an attorney.
+Being charged with a crime can be a terrifying event and not something you should take unnecessary chances with.
+To protect your future and get the best deal for your alleged crime, you should consult a criminal defense attorney.